Celebrating our neuro-diverse lives across the region ...

 Middlesbrough TS8 OSU

-Thanks to Gordon Williams*, we collaborate with Neuro Key in Coulby Newham on the first and third Tuesdays of every month.This gives us a grand opportunity to fully embrace all types of Neurodiverse conditions.
+Thanks to Gordon Williams* AND Neuro Key, meetings are held in Coulby Newham on the first and third Tuesdays of every month.This gives us a grand opportunity to fully embrace all types of Neurodiverse conditions.
 Please check out Gordon's recent articles on his blog

 https://neurologically-challenged.co.uk/